Charles Carroll (barrister)

-Charles Carroll (22 March 1723 – 23 March 1783) was an American statesman from Annapolis, Maryland.
-He was the builder of the Baltimore Colonial home Mount Clare (1760), and a delegate to the Second Continental Congress in 1776 and 1777.
+Charles Carroll (March 22, 1723 – March 23, 1783) was an American statesman from Annapolis, Maryland.
+In 1760, he built the colonial home Mount Clare in Maryland, and a he was named a delegate to the Second Continental Congress in 1776 and 1777, which unanimously approved the Declaration of Independence on July 4, 1776.

-Early life
+Early life and education

-A descendant of the last Gaelic Lords of Éile in Ireland, Charles Carroll was born in Annapolis, Maryland of a distinguished Roman Catholic family and was a distant cousin of Charles Carroll of Carrollton, (1737–1832), and Daniel Carroll (the First and Second), (1730–1796).
+A descendant of the last Gaelic Lords of Éile in Ireland, Carroll was born on March 22, 1723, in Annapolis, Maryland, to a distinguished Roman Catholic family and was a distant cousin of Charles Carroll of Carrollton, (1737–1832), and Daniel Carroll (the First and Second), (1730–1796).
 His father, also Charles Carroll, took him to Europe in 1733 for his education.
 Young Charles spent six years at the English House school in Lisbon, Portugal.
-He then went to England to complete his education at Eton and Cambridge.
-After graduating Cambridge in 1746, Charles returned to Annapolis.
-He took up residence there.
-He busied himself learning to manage the family's farm and mills at Carrollton.
+He then went to England, where he completed his education at Eton College and the University of Cambridge.
+After graduating from Cambridge in 1746, Charles returned to Annapolis, where he learned to manage the family's farm and mills at Carrollton.

+In 1751, Carroll moved to London, where he lived at Middle Temple and studied law.